CHLoschen/ProgrammingForChemists/README.md

 ## Installation

-To participate any local installation of Python will do, however a mamba or conda installation is preferable, e.g:
+To participate, any local installation of Python will work, however a mamba or conda installation is preferable:

 ### Installation (Windows — mamba / miniforge)

 1. Open the Miniforge releases page: https://github.com/conda-forge/miniforge#miniforge
-2. Download the Windows installer named like `MiniForge-<version>-Windows-x86_64.exe`.
+2. Download the Windows installer named like `Miniforge3-<version>-Windows-x86_64.exe`.
 3. Locate the downloaded installer and double-click it to run.
 4. Follow the installer prompts and accept the default options.
 5. After installation you should have a "Miniforge Prompt" available.